nhsland/careai/README.md

 To find the IP used to access the JupyterHub, run the following command: kubectl get service --namespace jhub.
 To use JupyterHub, enter the external IP for the proxy-public service in to a browser.

-## UCL COMP0016T12
+## IXN for the NHS Partnership

-This project was produced by the UCL IXN programme, *UCL COMP0016T12*
+This project was produced by the team *UCL COMP0016T12*

 ### Attributions
 * Wei Tan